-Page No. Forward looking statements Assumptions Risk factors 26 Liquidity and capital resources - capital expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme a revised timetable for the remaining work programme are being finalised with the DPIR."
+Page No. Forward looking statements Assumptions Risk factors 29 Liquidity and capital resources - capital expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programmeDPIR have granted an extension of an additional twelve months for the completion of the remaining work programme."
+Note: In the MD&A for the 3 months ended 31 March 2017, the Group had indicated that Origin were finalising a revised timetable for the remaining work programme with the DPIR.
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.
-27 Liquidity and Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary, and as such no material capital expenditures are expected."
+30 Liquidity and Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary, and as such no material capital expenditures are expected."
 The Group is not planning any independent technical operations in Hungary.
 Unforeseen circumstances might require the Group to conduct independent technical operations, or accelerated decommissioning operations in Hungary and incur material expense.
-27 Debt and Equity Capital "The availability of debt and equity capital, and the price at which additional capital could be issued will be dependent upon the success of the Group's exploration activities, and upon the state of the capital markets generally."
+30 Debt and Equity Capital "The availability of debt and equity capital, and the price at which additional capital could be issued will be dependent upon the success of the Group's exploration activities, and upon the state of the capital markets generally."
 The Group will have continued access to raising funds in the capital markets.
 The Group will have limited or no access to raising funds in the capital markets.
-28 Legal matters "The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
+31 Legal matters "The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations."
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations.
 The Company becomes involved in claims, disputes, litigation or other actions with third parties which could have a material adverse effect on its financial condition or results of operations.